RosinanteGit/bitburner-scripts/README.md

 **getgang.js does a full run to unlock gangs after SF 4.3 (ram costs multiplier are SF 4.1 x16, SF 4.2 x4, SF4.3 x1) it needs a argument to function 18000 is a full run**

+**i added autocrime.js as an alternative without the need of SF 4.3, it needs a word from your slums as first argument: homicide, Drugs, Mug, Rob etc. then as second argument u need the number of repeats, for a full run that would be 18000 so to start u could type**

+`alias autocrime="run autocrime.js homicide 18000 --tail"`

+**for a full run i added --tail so u can close it once its running to make sure u can abort!!!!**

 `alias gang="run getgang.js 18000"`

 **option to sell hashes as soon as possible**